kopia/kopia/site/content/docs/Advanced/Architecture/_index.md

 ### Label-Addressable Manifest Storage (LAMS)

-While content-addressable storage is a neat idea, dealing with cryptographic hashes its not very convenient for humans to use.
+While content-addressable storage is a neat idea, dealing with cryptographic hashes is not very convenient for humans to use.

 To address that, Kopia supports another type of storage, used to persist small JSON objects called **Manifests** (describing snapshots, policies, etc.) which are identified by arbitrary `key=value` pairs called labels.